Royal Albert Hall: Education and outreach programme

 The hall's education and outreach programme engages with more than 200,000 people a year.
-It includes workshops for local teenagers led by musicians such as Foals, Jake Bugg, Emeli Sandé, Nicola Benedetti, Alison Balsom First Aid Kit and John Legend, innovative science and maths lessons, visits to local residential homes from the venue's in-house group, Albert's Band, under the 'Songbook' banner, and the Friendship Matinee: an orchestral concert for community groups, with £5 admission.
+It includes workshops for local teenagers led by musicians such as Foals, Jake Bugg, Emeli Sandé, Nicola Benedetti, Alison Balsom First Aid Kit and John Legend, science and maths lessons, visits to local residential homes from the venue's in-house group, Albert's Band, under the 'Songbook' banner, and the Friendship Matinee: an orchestral concert for community groups, with £5 admission.
+Each year, the hall runs the "Future Makers" competition to discover and support emerging talent from across London, where eight acts are chosen for the finals to perform in front of a live audience as well as a panel of industry professionals.
+One winning act is selected to receive a tailored package of support from the Royal Albert Hall and industry partners.

 Management

-The Hall is managed day to day by the chief executive Craig Hassall and six senior executives.
-They are accountable to the Council of the corporation, which is the Trustee body of the charity.
-The council is composed of the annually elected president, currently Ian McCulloch, 18 elected Members (either corporate or individual seat owners) and five Appointed Members, one each from Imperial College London, Royal Commission for the Exhibition of 1851, Department for Culture, Media and Sport, British Museum of Natural History and the Royal College of Music.
+The Royal Albert Hall is managed day to day by the chief executive James Ainscough OBE and six senior executives.
+They are accountable to the council of the corporation, which is the trustee body of the charity.
+The council is composed of the annually elected president, currently James Max, 18 elected members (either corporate or individual seat owners) and five appointed members, one each from Imperial College London, Royal Commission for the Exhibition of 1851, Department for Culture, Media and Sport, British Museum of Natural History and the Royal College of Music.

 Awards

-The Hall has won several awards across different categories.
+The hall has won several awards across different categories.